DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 Wasn't that great?
 And it took only six steps and three pages to explain!
 At this point you may think you might just as well have copied the bag to the given path yourself, and that is quite true.
 Actually, that is the point of the bag store: to be so simple that manual operation would be feasible.
+This is how we attain the **independence** from any repository software that we talked about earlier.

 #### Enter: bag store operations
-This is a good moment to introduce the rules of the bag store, because not only do we want it to be simple but also to support archival package authenticity.
+This is a good moment to introduce the rules of the bag store, because not only do we want it to be **simple** but also to support archival package **authenticity**.
 That is why we limit the allowed operations to the following:

 * `ADD` - add a *valid* bag (actually a "virtually-valid" bag, but we will come to that).
 * `GET` - read any part of the bag store.
 * `ENUM` - enumerate the bags and/or files in a bag store.

 Note that there is no <del>`MODIFY`</del>.
+By making the bag store "add-only"&mdash;carving the added bags in stone as it were&mdash;we make it easier to guarantee the authenticity of the recorded data, at least at the bit level.
+We might set the permissions on the archived files to read-only and even flag them as immutable.

-If we should happen to add an invalid bag, we corrupt the bag store.
+This *does* mean, however, that iff we should happen to add an invalid bag, we corrupt the bag store.
 So, while manual operation is feasible in theory, in practise you would soon be developing some scripts to:

 * verify that the bag you are about to add is (virtually) valid;